![]() |

 type is intended to be able to hold any value resulting from this conversion,

-with the possible exception of round-off error when floating-point duration
+with the possible exception of round-off error when floating-point durations are involved (but

 not truncation error).